Dhanmondi Sports Club

-Sheikh Jamal Dhanmondi Club (Bengali: শেখ জামাল ধানমন্ডি ক্লাব) is a professional football club based in the Dhanmondi area, Dhaka, Bangladesh.
-The club competes in the Bangladesh Premier League, the top-flight of football in Bangladesh.
-It was known as Dhanmondi Club before adding the founder's name after turning into a limited company.
-Sheikh Jamal Club is one of the most successful football clubs in Bangladesh.
+Dhanmondi Sports Club (Bengali:ধানমন্ডি স্পোর্টস ক্লাব) is a professional football club based in the Dhanmondi area, Dhaka, Bangladesh.
+The club competes in the Bangladesh Football League, the top-flight of football in Bangladesh.
+It previously known as Dhanmondi Club before adding the founder's name after turning into a limited company.
+Dhanmondi Sports Club is one of the most successful football clubs in Bangladesh.

 History

 Dhanmondi Club took control of its current ground in Dhanmondi in 1962 when it was established.
 In 2004, the President of Dhanmondi Club and vice-president of Bangladesh Football Federation, Khairul Anwar Piaru was shot dead inside the club premises.
 In 2007, a court in Dhaka sentenced five people to death for his murder.
 In 2009, the club was renamed Lt.
 Sheikh Jamal Dhanmondi Club after Sheikh Jamal, a brother of Prime Minister Sheikh Hasina.
 The club's occupation of the playground has been protested by Bangladesh Poribesh Abndolon, Bangladesh Environmental Lawyers Association, and Institute of Architects, Bangladesh.
 The club promised to play quality football when called up to the Bangladesh Premier League in 2010–11 season directly from the Dhaka Second Division League.

 The club was crowned champions in their inaugural season in the professional league.

+On 22 August 2024, Sheikh Jamal and Sheikh Russel withdrew from the BPL due to the withdrawal of their sponsor Bashundhara Group.